love-fern/love_fern_fe/README.md

   - Ferns or entire shelves can be "composted" (destroyed).

 - Planting a New Fern:
   - Populate the form to create a fern.
-It will need the person's name, the prefered method of contact with them, and the shelf that the fern is intended to be placed on.
+It will need the person's name, the preferred method of contact with them, and the shelf that the fern is intended to be placed on.
   - Existing shelves are displayed as options, or a new shelf category can be supplied and that shelf will be created upon fern creation.

 - Watering a Fern:
-  - Click on the desired fern, which will go to it's show page `'/ferns/:fern_id'`.
+  - Click on the desired fern, which will go to its show page `'/ferns/:fern_id'`.
 Then click "Water Fern"
   - Supply a correspondence message in the 'Add Message to Fern' form.
 This calls Google's Natural Language API.
 Read more about this API [here](https://cloud.google.com/natural-language).
   - Once the message is analyzed by the Natural Language API, a score will be returned which decides if the message was positive, neutral, or negative.
-    - If the message is positive, the fern will impove it's health.
+    - If the message is positive, the fern will improve its health.
-    - If the message is neutral, the fern will not change it's health.
+    - If the message is neutral, the fern will not change its health.
-    - If the message is negative, the fern will deteriorate it's health.
+    - If the message is negative, the fern will deteriorate its health.
   - The image of the fern will be updated to reflect this new health.

 - Fertilizing a Fern:
   - When a fern is unhealthy, there is an option to apply "fertilizer".
-This means Love Fern will suggest an activity to do with your fern's individual, in order to help strenghten your bond with that person.
+This means Love Fern will suggest an activity to do with your fern's individual, in order to help strengthen your bond with that person.
   - The fertilizer feature calls the BoredAPI to suggest a random activity.
-Read more about this API [here](https://www.boredapi.com/documentation)
+Read more about this API [here](https://www.boredapi.com/documentation).
   - If the activity is confirmed the fern springs back to full health!
 ## Goals

 Love Fern was germinated to satisfy the requirements for a Turing Backend Mod 3 group project, Consultancy.
+Official project requirements can be read [here](https://backend.turing.edu/module3/projects/consultancy/).
 #### Learning Goals

 - Implement OAuth2 with OmniAuth to allow users to sign in with Google.